-This component of the MESCAL project has 4 key activities in each of the five countries - mapping and verification (A), floristics and biodiversity (B), biomass and carbon evaluation (C), and shoreline health monitoring (D).
-This combination of activities makes up an important part of this Coastal Health Archive and Monitoring Program for the region.
+This component of the MESCAL project focusses on the last (D) of four 4 key activities undertaken in each of the five countries - mapping and verification (A), floristics and biodiversity (B), biomass and carbon evaluation (C), and shoreline health monitoring (D).
+This combination of activities makes up the Coastal Health Archive and Monitoring Program for the region undertaken as part of the MESCAL project.